Synchronization Architecture¶

 )

-Lesson: All defaults must go through global_config
+Lesson: All defaults must go through global_config.
+See Configuration Architecture.

 Pitfall 5: Not Handling Dict Input Correctly¶